LogoChemical Docs

 Variant Interface Implementation

-Variants can implement interfaces with @override:
+Variants can implement interfaces with impl:

 interface Giver {